 Here are other choices to consider.…

 Walmart, Best Buy, and Staples sell normal computers.
 If you want a fancier computer, consider Micro Express, which is a mail-order company that sells high-speed computers less expensively than Alienware.
-For example, Micro Express can sell you a computer that has a super-fast CPU chip (Intel Core i7 980X Extreme Edition), gigantic RAM (24G), and gigantic hard drive (2T).
 Micro Express sells cheaper computers also.
 Micro Express has a good reputation.

 To configure your own favorite combination, phone Micro Express at 800-989-9900 or 949-460-9911 or write to Micro Express (at 8 Hammond Drive #105, Irvine CA 92618) or better yet, visit its Website at www.MicroExpress.net.

-Though eMachines sells computers for under $500, the first major company to sell good computers for under $500 was Micro Electronics Incorporated (MEI), which runs a chain of stores called Micro Center.
-It manufactures a computer called the PowerSpec and sells the system unit for $499.99.
+Though eMachines sold computers for under $500, the first major company to sell good computers for under $500 was Micro Electronics Incorporated (MEI), which runs a chain of stores called Micro Center.
+It manufactures a computer called the PowerSpec and sells the system unit for under $500.
 It also sells fancier versions at higher prices.

 You can buy PowerSpec computers at a Micro Center superstore (a pleasant place to shop!) or mail-order (800-382-2390).

-To get the lowest computer prices, many people have been phoning a secret group of amazing companies advertising in Computer Shopper.
+To get the lowest computer prices, many people phoned a secret group of amazing companies that advertised in Computer Shopper.
 The group is called the industrial nuts because the employees are industrious, the prices are nutty, and the location is these two Los Angeles suburbs: “City of Industry” and “Walnut”.
 The owners and employees seem mostly Chinese.

-Recently, most of those companies shut down, but the following are still in business:
+Most of those companies have shut down, but 2 are still in business:

 They sell mainly notebook computers.

 In many towns, entrepreneurs sell computers for ridiculously low prices in computer shows and tiny stores.
-Before buying, check the computer’s technical specifications and the dealer’s reputation.
-If the dealer offers you software, make sure the dealer also gives you an official manual from the software’s publisher, with a warranty/registration card; otherwise, the software might be an illegal hot copy.
+Before buying, check the computer’s technical specifications and dealer’s reputation.
+If the dealer offers you software, make sure the dealer also gives you official materials from the software’s publisher; otherwise, the software might be an illegal hot copy.